I grew up on Western films and series, so few things have been as iconic to me as single-action revolvers and lever-action rifles.

-Figure out what caliber and style will fit you best, then slap on your hat and duster and be ready to MOUNT UP.
+Figure out what caliber and style will fit you best, slap on your hat and duster and get ready to mount up.

 Stick to a gun that offers good quality and a great reputation behind it — you won’t be left looking for much more in the way of a long gun.

 What’s your favorite lever-action?
 Let us know in the comments below.
 Ready to hit the Wild West?
 Check out Cowboy Action Shooting: Ultimate Guide to get in on the action, or just watch some of our favorite guns in Famous Western Movie Guns.